Bawean language

 Bawean dialect, also known as Bawean language, is a dialect of Madurese language spoken predominantly by Bawean people in Bawean island.
-(Note: According to Glottolog 4.8, Madurese language were divided into 6 dialects consisting of: Bawean, Bangkalan, Pamekasan, Sampang, Sumenep, and Sapudi dialect.)
+(Note: According to Glottolog 4.8, Madurese language were divided into 7 dialects consisting of: Kangean, Bawean, Bangkalan, Pamekasan, Sampang, Sumenep, and Sapudi dialects.)
 This dialect have 4 major sub-dialects each spoken predominantly in the villages of Daun and Suwari in Sangkapura district, and the village of Kepuhteluk in Tambak district.
 As well as additional sub-dialects of Bawean Creole.

 Classification

 According to Glottolog, Bawean language, classified as Madurese language dialect along with five other dialects.
 Madurese languages itself is a Malayo-Sumbawan language of the Malayo-Polynesian language family, a branch of the larger Austronesian language family.
 Around 94% of attested vocabulary of Bawean dialect were having similarities with the one in Madurese language, while the rest of attested words shown relation with Javanese language and a little amount of unique words native to Bawean such as kostela /[kɔstela]/ and eson /[ɛsɔn]/.
 However, some older sources classifying this dialect as separated language from rest of Madurese dialects.
 Nababan (1984) in his book Bahasa-Bahasa Indonesia (Languages [in] Indonesia) classifying this dialect as a whole different language native to Bawean people with around 20,000 speakers.

-Distribution of various Madurese dialects; Bawean dialect is symbolized in orange.

 According to Zainudin, et al. (1978), Madurese language only spoken in Madura, Tapal Kuda region of East Java, and other small archipelago in the north of Bali and east of Madura such as Kangean and Sapudi islands with 3 major dialects: Bangkalan, Pamekasan, and Sumenep, along with other dialects such as Sampang, Pasuruan, Pinggirpapas, Situbondo, Bondowoso, Banyuwangi, Lumajang, Giliraja–Raas, and Kangean (the latter is generally considered a separate language).
 Bawean dialect were not included in as dialects of Madurese languages despite the indication of sharing vocabulary.
 Less popular classification stating that Bawean dialect also considered as a pidgin that has undergone a process of creolization, so it has a variety of mixed vocabulary from other languages, such as Javanese (especially from the predominantly Javanese-speaking region of Gresik Regency), Banjarese, and Buginese language.